0xIslamTaha/agent-python-nosetests/README.md

  If any logger name is prefixed with a minus, eg filter=-foo, it will be excluded rather than included.
 ```

-The following loggers are ignored
+The following loggers are ignored --rp-launch-description
 'nose'
 'reportportal_client.service_async'
 'reportportal_client.service' ,